The Temple (Old Orchard Beach, Maine)

 The Temple is a historic octagon-shaped Baptist church building on Temple Avenue in the Ocean Park area of Old Orchard Beach, Maine.
 Built in 1881, it is the centerpiece of the summer camp meeting established in 1880 by Free Will Baptists led by Bates College President Oren Cheney.
-It is the only known octagonal religious structure in use in the state.
+It is the only known octagonal religious structure in use in the state, although there are octagonal belfries such as that of New Sharon Congregational Church.

 The temple was listed in the National Register of Historic Places in 1975, and included in the Ocean Park Historic Buildings district in 1982.

 Description and history

 The Temple is set on the north side of Temple Avenue, in an area known as Temple Square.
 Flanking it are two other buildings associated with the camp meeting: Porter Hall and B.C.
 Jordan Memorial Hall.
 It is a two-story wood frame structure, capped by an octagonal hip roof whose elements meet at a central cupola.
 It is finished in wooden clapboards and rests on a foundation of brick piers.
 The main facade, facing south, is three bays wide, with a central projecting entry section topped by a doubled gable roof.
 This section has a double door on the first level and a double sash window above, while the flanking bays have single sash windows.
 The east and west-facing walls have similar organization, but only a single gable roof.
 The north wall has a low storage area projecting from it.
 The interior of the building is a large open hall, with the speaker's platform on the north wall, and seating, much of it original, arrayed facing it.